Ellla12/VBAofWallStreet/README.md

 ### Execution Time Comparison
 ![Execution Time](https://github.com/Ellla12/VBAofWallStreet/blob/main/Resources/run_time.PNG)
 ![Execution Time Refactored](https://github.com/Ellla12/VBAofWallStreet/blob/main/Resources/run_time_refactored.PNG)
+The original execution time for the VBA Challenge code was about 0.66 seconds for both 2017 and 2018.
+After refactoring the code, the code now has an execution time of 0.109 seconds for both 2017 and 2018.
+By refactoring the code, we were able to increase the efficiency of the code by about 80 to 85%.

 ## Summary
 ### Advantages and Disadvantages of Refactoring Code
+The advantage of refactoring codes are:
+* Improves the Overall Design of the Software
+* Makes Software Easier to Understand
+* Helps with Debugging Code
+* Helps Efficiency of the Code

 ### How Advantages/Disadvantages applies to the VBA Challenge